justsml/dans-blog/content/posts/2019-02-23--javascript-promises-quiz/index.md

   </ul>
   <div class="explanation">

-When chaining `.then`'s it's helpful to think of them as a series of steps.
-Each `.then` receives the value returned by the previous `.then` as its argument.

-There's 1 exception, if your "step" encountered an error, any subsequent `.then` "steps" will be skipped until a `.catch` is found.
-When the `.catch` returns a normal value, it can be accessed by chaining a `.then`.
+When chaining `.then`'s and `.catch`'s it is helpful to think of them as a series of steps.
+Each `.then` receives the value returned by the previous `.then` (as its argument.)
+However, if your "step" encountered an error, any subsequent `.then` "steps" will be skipped until a `.catch` is encountered.
+If you want to override an error, all you need to do is return a non-error value.
+It can be accessed via any subsequent `.then`.

-What does `console.log` return?
+**Hint:** `console.log()` always return `undefined`.

   </div>
 </section>